MicrosoftDocs/SupportArticles-docs/support/browsers/cannot-turn-off-i-e-esc.md

 ## Resolution 1: Rebuild the terminal server

+You might be unable to remove completely the Enhanced Security Configuration from Internet Explorer, if the terminal server has the following attributes:

-If the terminal server was configured to have Internet Explorer Enhanced Security Configuration enabled, and if the terminal server is in a locked-down environment, you may be unable to completely remove Internet Explorer Enhanced Security Configuration.
+- Terminal server is configured to have Enhanced Security Configuration enabled for Internet Explorer.
+- Terminal server is in a locked-down environment.

 In this case, it may be quicker to rebuild the terminal server.
-When you do this, use an Unattend.txt file together with the Windows Setup program to disable Internet Explorer Enhanced Security Configuration during the installation of Windows.
+When you rebuild, use an Unattend.txt file together with the Windows Setup program, to disable Internet Explorer Enhanced Security Configuration during the installation of Windows.

 ## Resolution 2: Modify Internet Explorer settings for administrator accounts